Student Research

 All students in the ECE Department will contribute to meaningful, productive research prior to graduation through:

-- A paid undergraduate research position,
+• A paid undergraduate research position,

-- Participating in the UROP Program,
+• Participating in the UROP Program,

-- and/or completing a senior capstone design project.
+• and/or completing a senior capstone design project.

-MURE - My Undergraduate Research Experience
+OUR – Office of Undergraduate Research

-Find research positions online: mure.utah.edu
+Find research positions online: our.utah.edu

 Other undergraduate research positions will be emailed to all students pursuing a degree in ECE periodically by the executive secretary.
 These emails will be sent to a student's U-mail address.
 Students are encouraged to check their Umail account frequently as we also email job opportunities and career fair information periodically to this address.